Philippine peso: Coins

-The Spanish administration opened the Casa de Moneda de Manila (or Manila mint) in 1857 in order to supply coins for the Philippines, minting silver coins of 10 centimos, 20 centimos, and 50 centimos; and gold coins of 1 peso, 2 pesos and 4 pesos.
+The Spanish administration opened the Casa de Moneda de Manila (or Manila mint) in 1857 in order to supply coins for the Philippines, minting silver coins of 10 céntimos, 20 céntimos, and 50 céntimos; and gold coins of 1 peso, 2 pesos and 4 pesos.

 The American government minted currency under the Philippine Coinage Act of 1903 in its mints in the United States, in base-metal denominations of half centavo, one centavo and five centavos; and in silver denominations of 10 centavos, 20 centavos, 50 centavos and 1 peso.
 They eventually deemed it more economical and convenient to mint coins in the Philippines, hence the re-opening of the Manila Mint in 1920, which produced coins until the Commonwealth Era excluding 1/2 centavo and regular-issue 1-peso coins (commemorative 1-peso coins were minted in 1936).

-In 1937 the eagle-and-shield reverse design was changed into the coat-of-arms of the Commonwealth of the Philippines while retaining the legend "United States of America".
+In 1937, the eagle-and-shield reverse design was changed into the coat-of-arms of the Commonwealth of the Philippines while retaining the legend "United States of America".
 During the Second World War, no coins were minted from 1942 to 1943 due to the Japanese Occupation.
 Minting resumed in 1944–45 for the last time under the Commonwealth.
 Coins only resumed in 1958 after an issuance of centavo-denominated fractional banknotes from 1949 to 1957.

 In 1958, the new English coinage series entirely of base metal was introduced, consisting of bronze 1 centavo, brass 5 centavos and nickel-brass 10 centavos, 25 centavos and 50 centavos.
 The 20-centavo denomination was discontinued.

 In 1967, the Pilipino-language coin series was introduced with the peso and centavo renamed into piso and sentimo.
 It consisted of aluminum 1-sentimo, brass 5-sentimo, and nickel-brass 10, 25 and 50 sentimo.
 The 1-piso coin was reintroduced in 1972.